-Exempt and expedited studies are reviewed, typically, within 7-10 working days of receipt, after which you will receive email feedback.
+Exempt and expedited studies are reviewed once they have been Accepted by the IRB, after which you will receive email feedback.
 Feedback will be given to applications receiving full board review within one week after the meeting at which it was reviewed.

 Communication Following Review